-A source water assessment of the Greater Tazewell Area Water Treatment Plant system was updated in February 2021 by the Virginia Department of Health.
+A source water assessment of our system was updated in February 2021 by the Virginia Department of Health.
 The Clinch River and Lake Witten were determined to be of high susceptibility and Cox's Branch Impoundment was determined to be of moderate susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
 The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination within the 5 years preceding the assessment.
-The report is available by contacting Mike Dowdy at 276-701-4318.
+The report is available by contacting Mike Dowdy at 276-701-4318